yewsiang/ConceptBottleneck/README.md

 ## Usage
 Standard task training for CUB can be ran using the `scripts/experiments.sh` and Codalab scripts can be ran using `scripts/codalab_experiments.sh`.
 More information about how to perform data processing and other evaluations can be found in the README in `CUB/`.

-## Codalab
-You can visit our [Codalab page](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2) to follow our experiments and retrieve the figures in our paper.